Samsung/tizen-docs/docs/application/native/guides/graphics/graphic-buffer.md

 The TBM surface provides the following main features:

-- [Creating a surface](#create) with a defined width, height, and formatThe TBM surface provides various format definitions.
+- [Creating a surface](#create) with a defined width, height, and format

+  The TBM surface provides various format definitions.
 However, before using a specific graphic format, make sure that the system supports it.

 - Getting a format list